 Fatalities are a commonly used measure of roadway safety by state departments of transportation.
-As shown in Exhibit 16, San Diego's fatality rate was among the lowest of the five comparison regions

-According to the California Highway Patrol's Statewide Integrated Traffic Records System, fatality rates in San Diego County decreased 18 percent from 2005 to 2015. although there was a reported increase since 2013.
-The general trend for all comparison regions reflected a decline in fatalities per 100 million vehicle miles of travel (VMT).21 Specifically in San Diego County, the fatality rate per 100 million VMT decreased 18 percent from 1.08 in 2005 to 0.88 in 2015.22 There was only one county with an increased rate, San Francisco.
+As shown in Exhibit 16, San Diego's fatality rate was among the lowest of the five comparison regions although there was a reported increase since 2013.
+The general trend for all comparison regions reflected a decline in fatalities per 100 million vehicle miles of travel (VMT).29 Specifically in San Diego County, the fatality rate per 100 million VMT decreased 18 percent from 1.08 in 2005 to 0.88 in 2015.30 There was only one county with an increased rate, San Francisco.
 While there was a general decline over the entire period, the trends also showed that the decline was most dramatic around the time of the recession between 2008 and 2010, and rates slowly increased subsequently between 2011 and 2015.
 San Diego County had the second lowest rate of fatalities per 100 million VMT over the entire period.